schustischuster/evoGE/cisNAT/README.md

 ### Get expression intensity and ratio of SAS pairs

-The following function will retrieve the maximum expression level for both coding and non-coding transcripts, and will calculate the ratio between SAS gene expression.
+The following function will retrieve the maximum expression level for both coding and non-coding transcripts, and will calculate the ratio between NAT and coding gene expression.
 The results will be written to CSV files.

 ```R
 in_dir <- "./output/overlap_nc_genes"